 - Decent battery life.

 - It doesn’t require a license to operate.

 - It has only 16 channels.

 - Requires programming to use as amateur radio

 - Frequency cannot be changed unless you have additional cables and technical know-how.

 - Works only on the 70cm band

-- Has no screen making it impossible for a quick change of settings such as CCTS function.
+- Has no screen making it impossible for quick change settings such as the CCTS function.

-Looking at the limitations of using this radio, and the stress of setting it up, you may think it is better off getting something better.
+Looking at the limitations of using this radio, and the stress of setting it up, you may think it is better off get something better.
 That may be true to some extent.

 But I would say this is a good option for anyone who wants to use the radio as a backup, or your needs are just simple, maybe only for emergency purposes.

 Nevertheless, if you could go through the stress of doing all these, you’ll value the little companion you just got for yourself.